Chaoses-Ib/DirectoryOpus/Manual/preferences/preferences_categories/file_display_columns/evaluator_groups.md

 ![group_scheme_editor_static.png](/Manual/images/media/13/group_scheme_editor_static.png)

-Each group is numbered, and the evaluation clause must return the number of the group each item should be placed in (or \<ib:inline-code\>`0`\</ib:inline-code\> for *Unspecified*).
+Each group is numbered, and the evaluation clause must return the number of the group each item should be placed in (or `0` for *Unspecified*).

-The evaluation clause is given a variable called \<ib:inline-code\>`value`\</ib:inline-code\> that provides the value being grouped for each file or folder.
+The evaluation clause is given a variable called `value` that provides the value being grouped for each file or folder.
 For example, if grouping by name, this will be the filename of each item.

 The **Sort groups alphabetically** option controls the order that groups are ordered.
 If turned on, they'll be sorted alphabetically.
 If turned off, the evaluation clause can specify the order - see the [evaluator](/Manual/evaluator/applicable_contexts/evaluator_groups.md) section for more details on this and also what other variables are available to the evaluator in this context.